The show of records 2024: previews and contestants today's episode (replay)

-The show of records 2024: the previews and the contestants of the tenth episode, August 24th
+The show of records 2024: the previews and the contestants of the 11th episode, August 31st

 Contestants, judges, previews